 I hope you enjoy some of these books and activities with your students!

-Click below to see a Periscope I made of these books and freebies!:
+Click below to see a video demonstration of these books and freebies!:

 I’d love to hear about your favorite November read alouds!
 Please share them in the comments!